Are you sure you want to continue?

-If you have questions about this scam or think you might be a victim, call NBT Bank customer service at 1-800-NBT-BANK.
+If you have provided any information or have any questions, please call 1-800-NBT-BANK immediately.
 Customer service representatives are available Monday through Friday from 7:00 a.m. to 7:00 p.m. and Saturday from 9:00 a.m. to 12:00 p.m.

 On a daily basis, consumers and businesses are subject to malicious attacks from cyber criminals and fraudsters who are professionals at stealing information and financial resources.
 NBT Bank wants to give you the tools to recognize these red flags and the proper resources to report them so you don’t become a victim.
 Click on the dropdowns below to read more on the different topics.

 A massive data breach at one of the largest credit reporting agencies in the country could affect the personal information of up to 143 million consumers, almost half of the US population.

 The breach exposes information including social security numbers, birthdays, addresses, and in some cases, driver’s license numbers.
 In addition, approximately 209,000 credit card numbers were exposed.
 Currently, it is believed the compromise lasted from mid-May through the end of July.

 It is important to remember NBT Bank has fraud monitoring in place that watches customer accounts for unusual activity.
 NBT will contact you in the event that we see any suspicious activity.

 NBT Bank will continue to monitor the situation and provide further information as needed.
 For more information on the breach or to see if your information was affected, follow the link below:

 Please contact our Call Center at 1-800-NBT-BANK (1-800-628-2265) if you see any unusual activity on your account.